Hookdeck vs HookSense: Honest Comparison for Webhook Debugging

 Developer & Founder of HookSense

 Hookdeck and HookSense both deal with webhooks, but they're solving different problems.
 Hookdeck is an event gateway — middleware between event sources and your services, focused on reliable delivery, fan-out, and retries-as-a-service.
-HookSense is a webhook inspector — focused on capture, debugging, replay, and signature verification.
+HookSense is the webhook and callback layer for AI agents — an agent creates a callback endpoint, hands the URL to a long-running job, and awaits the result over MCP with wait_for_callback instead of polling.
+The callback is signature-verified and decrypted before the agent acts on it.

-If you confuse the two, you'll either overpay (using Hookdeck just for debugging) or underbuild (using HookSense when you actually need to fan out events to 10 downstream services).
+If you confuse the two, you'll either overpay (using Hookdeck as plumbing it isn't built for) or pick the wrong layer (reaching for HookSense when you actually need to fan out events to 10 downstream microservices).
 This guide is an honest take on when each makes sense.

 The category difference

-An event gateway like Hookdeck (or Svix, AWS EventBridge) sits in the request path.
+An event gateway like Hookdeck (or Svix, AWS EventBridge) sits in the request path between services.
 Producers send events to the gateway; the gateway queues them, retries on failure, routes by rules, and delivers to one or more consumers.
 The gateway becomes the source of truth for "did this event get processed?"

 Pricing math